 The report on Monitoring the environmental impacts of GM maize in South Africa incorporates the outcomes of the South Africa-Norway Biosafety Cooperation Project (2008-2010).
 Research was conducted on a framework based upon a series of scientific studies undertaken by researchers in South Africa and Norway, including field, glasshouse and laboratory assessments.

 The areas investigated ranged from impact on target and non-target organisms, impact on soil organism biodiversity, as well as the impact of gene flow and its subsequent contribution to the development of insect resistance.

-The first national assessment, titled ‘An initial assessment of impacts on biodiversity from GMOs released into the environment in South Africa 2021’, is being released in 2022.
+The first national assessment, titled ‘An initial assessment of impacts on biodiversity from GMOs released into the environment in South Africa 2021’, is available here

 Other products produced through projects: